darrell60rabec5z/notes/README.md

 # 2023-12-02
 - Today's programming wisdom is to prioritize writing clean, maintainable code over clever or complex code.
 It is better to have simple and easily understandable code that can be modified and extended in the future than code that is difficult to read and understand, even if it initially appears more efficient or impressive.
 Additionally, always remember to test your code thoroughly and consider edge cases and potential errors to ensure its reliability and robustness.

+# 2023-12-03
+- Today's programming wisdom is to prioritize writing clean, readable, and maintainable code over clever or complex code.
+It is better to have code that can be easily understood and modified by others than code that is difficult to decipher or debug.
+Additionally, it is important to write code that follows established best practices and design patterns, as this can help ensure that your code is efficient, scalable, and reliable.
+Finally, remember to always test your code thoroughly and document it clearly, as this can save time and headaches down the road.